Our team has 26 members. Our board members can be found here.

 Knut works as a programmer with Open Knowledge Foundation Deutschland since February 2015.
 He is currently enrolled at TU Berlin (computer science) and supports our projects with his technical expertise.
 He focusses on mobile applications and web development, and is founding member of the project Mnemosyne, developing new forms of access to archives of cultural heritage institutions.

-Kristina is Chief Operating Officer of OKF DE since August 2014.
+Kristina is Chief Executive Officer of OKF DE since August 2014.
 Previously, she worked as Peace Building Fund Coordinator with UNHCR in Myanmar.
 Kristina was the deputy lead of the Brussels office of Carnegie Endowment for International Peace, and part of the International Relations team of Körber Foundation.
 She has furthermore worked with the Danish Refugee Council in Myanmar and the Wall Street Journal Europe in Berlin.

 Leonard Wolf unterstützte 2015 bereits als Praktikant und Fotograf das Team von „Jugend hackt“ bei der Planung und Durchführung des Berliner Events.
 Im Juli 2016 schloss er seine Schullaufbahn ab und entschied sich dann für einen Bundesfreiwilligendienst.
 Diesen macht er nun seit September 2016 bei der Open Knowledge Foundation Deutschland.
 Dabei ist er vorrangig für „Jugend hackt“ und „Frag den Staat“ tätig und unterstützt die jeweiligen Teams.
 Leonard ist darüber hinaus auch ehrenamtlich bei mehreren Organisationen und Vereinen, die sich mit Jugendbeteiligung und Demokratiepädagogik auseinandersetzen, engagiert.
 Sein persönliches Interesse liegt in der Fotografie, weshalb er auch regelmäßig als Veranstaltungsfotograf unterwegs ist.